RESEARCH STARTER

 Analysis of Earthquakes

 Subduction and orogeny are studied by hundreds of scientists, each of whom looks at only a small part of the picture.
 One may determine the composition of volcanic rocks that are characteristic of subduction zones; another may examine the styles of folds and faults in orogenic belts.
 Three techniques, however, are dominant in the study of subduction and orogeny: the analysis of the locations and sizes of earthquakes, the discrimination of relationships between different types of rocks in the field, and the investigation of features in deep-sea trenches and in the submerged region of folded and faulted rocks.
-The first defines where subduction and orogeny occur today, whereas the second determines what the physiographic expressions of these processes are, how they are preserved in the rocks, and where they were active in the past.
+The first defines where subduction and orogeny occur in the present, whereas the second determines what the physiographic expressions of these processes are, how they are preserved in the rocks, and where they were active in the past.
 The third technique provides a direct link between subduction and orogeny and illustrates the early stages of development of a mountain belt.

 One of the most important discoveries of plate tectonics was that earthquake zones define plate boundaries.
 Earthquakes occur when a fracture, or fault, forms in the earth's crust, and the two pieces on either side of the fault move, or slip, past each other.
 For large earthquakes, the slip is on the order of 10–20 meters.
 The forces responsible for faulting are simply the result of the relative motions of the plates at the plate boundaries.
 The motion can accumulate in the rocks for hundreds of years prior to causing a rupture.
 When the crust finally breaks, the energy stored by the rocks is released suddenly as waves that travel through the earth and generate the intense vibrations associated with an earthquake.
 The rupture continues for as much as 1,000 kilometers and moves at speeds in excess of 10,000 kilometers per hour.